pdxrod/blockchain_explorer/README.md

 You can turn it into a soft link pointing to a large (500 Gb+) external drive - which you probably will have to do if using testnet or mainnet, as the blockchain just keeps getting bigger.

+# production

+To run this app in production mode, look at `start-phoenix-in-background.sh`

+You need to enter a 'secret key base' and a mysql username and password in config/prod.exs.
+DO NOT check this file into Git after you've changed it, as it contains critical production data - do `git reset --hard` to undo your changes to prod.exs.

+`mix phx.gen.secret` will generate a new 'secret key base'.